Limbo Parks

-Lemuel Tyrone "Limbo" Parks (born March 21, 1965) is a former American football player who played as an offensive guard for four years at college level with a short stint in professional football.
-He played college football for Coffeyville Community College and the University of Arkansas.
-He had a three-game stint as a replacement player for San Francisco 49ers of the National Football League (NFL) during the 1987 NFL season.
+Lemuel Tyrone "Limbo" Parks (born March 21, 1965) is an American former professional football player who was an offensive guard for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Arkansas Razorbacks.

-Early years
+Early life

 Parks was born in Kansas City, Missouri.
 He attended Raytown South High School in Raytown, Missouri.

 College career

 Parks first played college football at Coffeyville Community College, where he was part of the Red Ravens 1983 National Junior College Athletic Association (NJCAA) National Championship team.
 In 1984, Parks was named an NJCAA Football All-American.

 In 1985, Parks transferred to the University of Arkansas.
 Parks earned All-SWC honors in 1986.

 Professional career

 By the beginning of the 1987 NFL season, Parks was working as a Pizza Hut delivery driver.
 With the majority of NFL players choosing to walk out after the second game of the season, Parks became one of a large number of replacement players, joining the San Francisco 49ers.
 He made three appearances for the team before the regular players returned for the sixth game.
 The three games, against the New York Giants, the Atlanta Falcons and the St. Louis Cardinals were all wins.